Department of Public Health

 Total Credit Hours18

-To declare a Minor in Community Health or Wellness or to obtain advice, students should consult their academic advisor.
+To declare a Minor in Community Health or a Minor in Wellness, or to obtain advice, students should consult their academic advisor.

 Health (HTH) Courses